📜 Syllabus

 - Timely submissionDid you submit your project on time? (see Late Work for more details.)

-- Completion of Project DeliverablesDoes your project meet the requirements of the assignment?
+- Fulfilment of Project RequirementsDoes your project meet the intended direction and requirements of the assignment?

 - Attention to detail and craftDoes the project run?
 Are there unintended bugs, glitches, etc.